-Thank you so much to everyone who has taken part in the Front Steps Project with me to date.
-Over £2,200 has been raised for MFR Cash for Kids and I know that this money has already been put to fantastic use across the Highlands!
+Thank you so much to everyone who took part in the Front Steps Project with me in Inverness.
+I raised over £2,600 for MFR Cash for Kids and know that this money has already been put to fantastic use across the Highlands!

 Thank you and stay safe, Alison x

 The Corona virus has undoubtedly flipped our lives upside down, so I wanted to do something to help us remember these unprecedented times and also support MFR Cash for Kids, who do so much for the Highland community already and have resolutely faced the challenge of helping the families worst affected by the rippling effect of the Corona Virus and self-isolation.

 “It feels like the world has stopped, doesn’t it?”